 Lastly, you can configure how to report the results of a job.
 This will allow you to send email updates on the status of the job and set up notifications.

 Jenkins is ideal for large development projects where customization is key.
 Fortunately, Jenkins is easy to customize thanks to that large library of plug-ins.

 Now that we’ve taken a look at how CI and Jenkins fit together, you may be wondering how test automation fits into the picture.
 Next, we’ll cover some of the specific features that Jenkins has and how Jenkins supports test automation.
 Here are three major benefits you can expect when using Jenkins to support test automation.

 Scheduling Test Automation

 Using Jenkins, developers can spend less time and effort on testing or managing test automation.
-Since Jenkins is free, easy to use and user-friendly, this isn’t something that developers need to spend a lot of time on in order to implement.
-Following installation, testers can quickly get the ball rolling.
-They can schedule and run test automation cases when they’re ready and then dedicate their time to other tasks.
+Since Jenkins is free, easy to use and user-friendly, developers are able to get up and running in very little time.
+Following installation, testers can schedule and run test automation cases when they’re ready and then dedicate their time to other tasks.

 Details on Test Failure